Groesbeck, Texas: Postwar years

-The project was finished with 12 units in July 1965, and it was revealed that a policy of segregation was used in selecting tenants.
-The exact date of desegregation is not know, but it likely happened in response to the Fair Housing Act of 1968.
+The project was finished with 12 units in July 1965, and a policy of segregation was revealed to have been used in selecting tenants.
+The exact date of desegregation is not known, but it likely happened in response to the Fair Housing Act of 1968.
 The apartments were successful at housing elderly and low-income individuals, so the apartments were expanded and 15 more units finished construction in 1973.
 Both sites still function as government housing.

 In August 1966, a team sent by the federal HEW Department investigated Groesbeck ISD and found they had maintained a segregated school system for 12 years after Brown v.
-Board of Education, and that facilities in the all-white school were "vastly superior."
-Within 2 weeks of federal intervention, 22 black students transferred within the district.
+Board of Education, and that facilities in the all-White school were "vastly superior".
+Within two weeks of federal intervention, 22 Black students transferred within the district.
 Longtime district superintendent H.O.
 Whitehurst resigned the same year, after 35 years.
 Full integration was not achieved until the 1969–70 school year.
 The 1969 class of Washington High School was the last segregated graduating class in Groesbeck.

 In 1979, NRG Energy proposed construction of a $1.6 billion coal-burning power plant near Groesbeck.
 It finished construction in 1985.
 The power plant increased the tax base and brought many jobs to Groesbeck.
-Between 1985 and 1989, Groesbeck ISD spent $18 million constructing a new elementary and a high school, and in 1991 the high school football team went undefeated and claimed the AAA Championship.
+Between 1985 and 1989, Groesbeck ISD spent $18 million constructing new elementary and high schools, and in 1991, the high school football team went undefeated and claimed the 3-A championship.
 After 1993, the Texas Legislature enacted the Robin Hood plan, which redistributes the taxes earned from the power plant more equitably across Texas school districts.

 Geography

 Groesbeck is located at (31.522907, –96.532125).

-According to the United States Census Bureau, the city has a total area of 3.8 sqmi, of which 3.8 sqmi are almost all land (0.27% covered by water).
+According to the United States Census Bureau, the city has a total area of 3.8 sqmi, almost all land (0.27% covered by water).

 The community is located at the junction of State Highways 14 and 164.

 Groesbeck is the closest town to historic Old Fort Parker.
 The fort holds an annual Christmas event at the site every December.
 The original fort has been rebuilt on the original site to the original specifications.